sylaspg/grasp-continuum/README.md

     (together with the bound orbitals), and also in a text-formatted file `continuum.csp`.

-    If the grid is long enough and electron energy is not zero, calculated phase shift and scattering length are written to the screen and to the `rmcdhf.sum` summary file.
-The accuracy of the scattering length strongly depends on the electron energy
+    If the grid is long enough and electron energy is not zero, calculated phase shift and scattering length are written to the screen and the `rmcdhf.sum` summary file.
+The accuracy of the scattering length strongly depends on the electron energy.
-    (smaller energy means better accuracy, since it should be calculated in the $k\to0$ limit).
+    (smaller energy means better accuracy since it should be calculated in the $k\to0$ limit).

     If the electron energy is set to zero, only the scattering length is calculated in a more accurate approach, as the intersection of the asymptote of the zero-energy wave function with the r-axis.
-    In that case, the additional information is given, which may be useful for error estimation.
+    In that case, additional information is given, which may be helpful for error estimation.
-    First one is the relative error of straight line determination at the tail.
+    The first one is the relative error of straight line determination at the tail.
-    The second one is the percentage difference between the scattering length calculated from the last two points on the grid, and from the penultimate and the one before the penultimate point.
+    The second one is the percentage difference between the scattering length calculated from the last two points on the grid and the penultimate and the one before the penultimate point.
     In both cases, a lower value means better accuracy.

 ## Examples